-Other in-kind contributions consist primarily of event tickets and recreation activities which are used to defray program costs, or as part of fundraising events.
+Other in-kind contributions consist primarily of automobile donations which are converted to cash.
 These items are recognized as in-kind contributions at fair value, with a corresponding expense, as they are used.

 The Organization values these items at either face value or fair value on the date received depending on the nature of the item.

-During the year ended September 30, 2021, the Organization received the following in-kind contributions:
+During the year ended September 30, 2022, the Organization received the following in-kind contributions: